kdoore/CS2335-Gitbook/project-3/project-3-step-by-step-guide.md

 Follow the guidelines below to complete project 3.

-###Create Scene and State script for your MiniGame
+###1.
+Create Scene and StateX.cs script for MiniGame
 Follow the same steps used in [Project 2](https://kdoore.gitbooks.io/cs-2335/content/project-2-create-new-scene-and-state.html), to create a new scene and a new state.cs script.

 1. Create a new scene, MiniGame, in a copy of Project 2.
 (You can name your scene anything you want, I'll refer to mine as MiniGame.